Recipes | Basics

 The Many Faces of Cornmeal

 Cornmeal comes in a variety of textures.
 For cornbread we use a fine grind.
-For grits or polenta we use a coarse grind.
+For grits or polenta we use coarser grinds.
 (Please note that we did not develop the recipe with grits made from hominy; some grits are made from hominy, some from cornmeal.
-Canned hominy has only recently been lab tested by Monash University and dried hominy has not as of yet.)
+PS: canned hominy has been lab tested by Monash University and dried hominy has not as of yet.)

-Shopping for them can be confusing as every manufacturer seems to use a different term.
+Shopping for cornmeal can be confusing as every manufacturer seems to use a different term when it comes to what they think is fine/medium/coarse grind, and whether they attach any other descriptive words.

 One company’s polenta is another’s grits and yet another will just say coarse cornmeal.
 Best to look at the texture before you buy, if you can.
 No matter what they are called, we do prefer stone-ground.